dotmjsc/K2450_Arb_I/readme.md

 * **Manual Delay** if you are unhappy with the Autodelay values, you can set a manual delay here

 * **UVLO** (Under Voltage Lock Out) if you enable this, the trigger model will be expanded to include a mechanism so that the SMU immediately switches off if the measured voltage drops lower than the UVLO value.
 This is in particular helpful if you connect a *battery pack* with a protection circuit.
 In a overcurrent condition, the protection circuit would cut the cells off.
-In consequence the output voltage of the SMU will go negative (up to the limit setting) and probably destroy something.
+In consequence the output voltage of the SMU would go negative (up to the limit setting) and probably destroy something.

 * **Limit** the voltage limit setting of the SMU